shysaur/QLWindowsApps/README.md

 ---------------------------------

 In versions before 1.3.0, QLWindowsApps used to modify the custom icon of EXE files in order to hide the frame added to the icon by QuickLook.
-But from version 1.3.0, QLWindowsApps uses a recently discovered private QuickLook API to hide the icon frame without the need to modify the file.
+But from version 1.3.0, QLWindowsApps uses a private QuickLook API to hide the icon frame without the need to modify the file.

 It is possible to disable changing the icon of files in older versions of QLWindowsApps by executing the following command in Terminal.app: